collapsed-stacks/startups/questions/145/how-to-decide-my-salary-as-an-owner.md

 - tagged: `united-states`, `employees`, `employee-compensation`, `salary`, `ownership`
 - score: 8

-<p>Lets say I own a startup with a handful of employees that is making  $6,000,000 a year while only costing $1,000,000, therefore it is drowning in cash.
+Lets say I own a startup with a handful of employees that is making  $6,000,000 a year while only costing $1,000,000, therefore it is drowning in cash.
 Can I pay myself whatever I want out of the remaining cash, or are there some restrictions?
-Also, are there steps to take early on in order to have as much freedom as possible?</p>
+Also, are there steps to take early on in order to have as much freedom as possible?

 ## Answer 146